protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ### Load a Page with IPLD Pathing

-DAG-PB is the default data format for IPFS, and has some special properties that make it possible to traverse the graph in the same way you can traverse other filesystems.
+DAG-PB is the default data format for IPFS and has some special properties that make it possible to traverse the graph in the same way you would other filesystems.

 When inspecting a CID, you can both look for named "Links" or specify which node you would like to traverse by identifying the link by the number.